Suchowola: History

 In November 1942, the Polish and German police rounded up the Jews in the ghetto.
 The sick and elderly were shot there.
 Others were loaded onto horse drawn carts or made to walk 34 miles to a transit camp in Kiełbasin, south of Grodno.
 Though most Jews in the transit camp were sent to Treblinka or Auschwitz, Suchowola's Jews were sent to the Grodno ghetto in December.
 Many Jews died there after contracting diseases in the transit camp.
 A few Suchowola Jews were able to escape and were sheltered by local Poles.
 There are thought to have been 23 Jewish survivors from Suchowola.
-Though several Polish auxiliary policemen were charged and tried for war crimes, after initial convictions, they were let off in the Polish postwar trials.
-A summary of Suchowola's wartime experiences can be found in the Encyclopedia of Camps and Ghettos.
+Though several Polish auxiliary policemen were charged and tried for war crimes, both against Jews and Christians, after initial convictions, they were let off in the Polish postwar trials.

+After German occupation ended, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Suchowola, and in 1945 it raided a local communist police station.

 Due to serious losses in population during World War II, namely the entire Jewish population and some Poles who also lost their lives, the rights of a town were halted in 1950.
 On January 1, 1997, Suchowola became a town again.
 Polish priest Jerzy Popiełuszko, who was born in the nearby village of Okopy, was baptized in the local Church of Saints Peter and Paul.
 He also attended school in Suchowola.
 Currently, the municipal park by the church bears his name.
 His monument is located in the park, and in the town there is also a small museum dedicated to him.

 Other sights include the historic Church of Saints Peter and Paul, and a boulder symbolizing the geographic centre of Europe, located in the municipal park.
-Many people still visit Suchowola today.